nogibjj/PlutoZ/README.md

 [![Python application test with Github Actions](https://github.com/nogibjj/PlutoZ/actions/workflows/main.yml/badge.svg)](https://github.com/nogibjj/PlutoZ/actions/workflows/main.yml)
 # Overview
-This project uses the Spark on Databricks to query a dataset (from Kaggle).
+This project uses Spark on Databricks to query a dataset (from Kaggle).
 After connecting the Databricks to the Github codespace, users can query the dataset through CLI and Fastapi.

 # Content